 Your doctor may also want to take steps to reduce your risk of infection.
 To do this, they may recommend that you get a pneumococcal vaccine and yearly flu shot.

 Both primary and secondary nephrotic syndrome can occur in children.
-Primary nephrotic syndrome is the most common type in children.
+Primary nephrotic syndrome is the

 Some children can have something called congenital nephrotic syndrome, which happens in the first 3 months of life.
 This can be caused by an inherited genetic defect or an infection shortly after birth.
 Children with this condition may eventually need a kidney transplant.